Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Subtest 2:
             If the username exists in the User_Account table but the email does not, user should be advised to pick a different username.
         Subtest 3:
-            If the user's email exists in the User_Account table, a pop-up message should appear saying that an account already exists with that email.
+            If the user's email exists in the User_Account table, a pop-up message should appear saying that an account already exists with that email address.
     Actual result
         TBD
     Status (Pass/Fail)